Promoting and protecting the health and safety of all Idahoans

-The Idaho Department of Health and Welfare was selected as one of five recipients of the Access to Recovery 4 (ATR4) grant funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The purpose of ATR4 is to increase access to substance abuse services while focusing on a client-centered approach with client choice in treatment services and planning.
-ATR4 will fund both Treatment and Recovery Support Services to assist clients in long-term recovery.
+The Idaho Department of Health and Welfare was selected as one of five recipients of the ATR 4 grant funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+The purpose of ATR 4 is to increase access to substance abuse services while focusing on a client-centered approach with client choice in treatment services and planning.
+ATR 4 provides funding for both Treatment and Recovery Support Services to assist clients in long-term recovery.

 The grant funding will serve the following populations over a three year period: